-Access support with energy bills and food with the help of funding from the Household Support Fund, which is provided by the Department for Work and Pensions.
+Access support with energy bills and food with the help of funding from the Household Support Fund, provided by the Department for Work and Pensions.

 Energy, food and other support for households in need